NageswaraRao4981/A-Student-Phonebook/README.rst

 James' Phonebook
 ------------
-As a student and future employee.
-I want to be able to reach people at anytime and also be available for them as well.
+As a future employee, I want to be able to reach people at anytime and also be available for them as well.
-I also want to be able to search my phone and see all the contacts I put into the phone right away.
+I also want to be able to search my phone and see all the contacts I put into it right away.